earlephilhower/psychoplug/README.md

 	wget --user=username --password=mypass "https://..../pulseon.html"

+## Factory reset

+Hold down the power button while plugging in the unit to enable reconfiguration.
+The LED will do a fast flash and you can reconnect to the built-in AP to adjust any settings (like WiFi).
+If you don't want to change anything, simply unplug and re-plug in the unit and it will return to normal w/o any changes.

 ## MQTT

 Both SSL encrypted and unencrypted MQTT connections are supported.
 Be sure to use the correct port (1883 = no SSL, 8883 = SSL) in the setup page for your choice.